-\section{Acknowledgments}
+The numerical results revealed a sequence of topological changes during the collisions of elementary \acs{sg} kinks at the graph vertices.
+We considered two different situations when the kinks initially were super- and sub-critical.
+In the latter case the system dynamics is restricted only to a sub-graph since the kinks do not possess enough energy to go through the junctions.
+We also studied the dynamics of a breather in such a network.
+To our knowledge, these results are presented for the first time and shed light on a type of soliton turbulence.

+\subsection{Acknowledgments}

-The authors acknowledge the Centre de Ressources Informatiques de Haute Normandie where most of the calculations were done.
-Moreover, we would like to thank Professor Michel \textsc{Raibaut} (LAMA UMR \#5127, Universit\'e Savoie Mont Blanc) for stimulating discussions on the geometrical matters.
+The authors acknowledge the ``Centre de Ressources Informatiques de \textsc{Haute Normandie}'' where most of the calculations were done.
+Moreover, we thank Professor Michel \textsc{Raibaut} (LAMA UMR \#5127, Universit\'e \textsc{Savoie Mont Blanc}) for stimulating discussions on various geometrical matters.